The Blood Pressure Scam

 • The belief that high BP causes cardiovascular disease (CVD) is based on correlation, not causation.
 Impaired circulation or vessel damage may raise BP as a compensatory mechanism.

-• Lowering BP is justified to prevent CVD, but evidence shows it only slightly reduces stroke risk, not heart disease or overall mortality.
+• Lowering BP is sometimes justified to prevent CVD, but evidence shows it only slightly reduces stroke risk, not heart disease or overall mortality.

 • Guidelines have progressively lowered BP thresholds (e.g., 130/80 in 2017), labeling nearly half of U.S. adults as hypertensive, especially the elderly, despite weak evidence for benefits (see history chart below):